primeqa/primeqa/primeqa/pipelines/README.md

 ## Generative QA with LLM

 We prompt pre-trained large language models (LLMs) to answer questions conditioned on the retrieved passages.
-We support integration with the OpenAI's ChatGPT(gpt-3.5-turbo) and InstructGPT(text-davinci-003), using an OpenAI API key (https://platform.openai.com/account/api-keys)
+We support integration with the OpenAI's ChatGPT(gpt-3.5-turbo) and InstructGPT(text-davinci-003), using an OpenAI API key (https://platform.openai.com/account/api-keys).
-Examples can be found in [notebook](https://github.com/primeqa/primeqa/blob/main/notebooks/retriever-reader-pipelines/prompt_reader_with_GPT.ipynb).
+Examples can be found in the [notebook](https://github.com/primeqa/primeqa/blob/main/notebooks/retriever-reader-pipelines/prompt_reader_with_GPT.ipynb).

-We also support the Flan-F5 LM and examples can be found in [notebook](https://github.com/primeqa/primeqa/blob/main/notebooks/retrieval-reader-pipelines/prompt_reader_LLM.ipynb).
+We also support the Flan-F5 LM and examples can be found in the [notebook](https://github.com/primeqa/primeqa/blob/main/notebooks/retrieval-reader-pipelines/prompt_reader_LLM.ipynb).

 - Step 1:  Initialize the retriever.